Sally Face: Plot

-Several months later Larry tells Sal that he feels he has been cursed by a demon in the building.
+The episode begins with Sal experiencing another disturbing dream, hinting at his traumatic past and a growing supernatural presence around him.
+When he wakes up, Larry tells him that he has been hearing strange noises in the basement of the apartment complex.
+Believing it could be linked to the murder from the previous episode, the two decide to investigate further.
+Larry tells Sal that he feels a demon has cursed him in the building.
+They both uncover hidden areas within the basement, including a room filled with strange symbols, dark rituals, and an ominous presence that suggests the building is haunted by something much worse than just ghosts.
+As they dig deeper, Sal experiences terrifying visions of a demonic figure, hinting at a greater evil tied to the apartments.
 Sal promises to help him and goes to Todd Morrison, a tenant their age who creates gadgets.
-Todd modifies Sal's "Gear Boy" to be able to detect supernatural spots and the three of them explore the building.
+Todd modifies Sal's "Gear Boy" into the “Super Gear Boy” to be able to detect supernatural spots.
+Together, the three of them explore the building.
 On the top floor, which is under renovation, Sal enters a secret room, where he encounters the demon.
 Larry steps in to save Sal and eliminates the demon with a gadget made by Todd.
 In the present, Sal is taken away while Enon visits the treehouse, where he is scared by the ghost of Larry and is killed after he falls from the tree, breaking his neck.